7 Ways To Save Money In Cusco, Peru

 For those who want to really experience Cusco, rather than just stop over for a night en route to Machu Picchu, here are some tips for making the most of this city while on a budget.

-Enjoy these 7 ways to save money in Cusco!
+Enjoy these 7 ways to save money in Cusco, Peru!

 Perfect for meeting new friends, sleeping in comfort, and living close to the city center, hostels offer great accommodation for cheap prices.